 What About a Financial Crisis?

 It’s natural to worry about markets tanking.
 How can Abacus be so confident in its principles given how volatile the markets often seem?
-Abacus’s Chief of Growth, J.D.
+Abacus’s President Emeritus, J.D.
 Bruce, recounts a relevant story:

 “In March of 2009, I spent an hour on the phone with one of our clients discussing his desire to sell his stocks and bonds and move to cash.
 He had been living in fear since early 2008, knowing that a disaster was coming, and he correctly predicted the 2008 crash.
 When he originally called us in the summer of 2008 expressing his fear, we counseled him, as we do all of our clients, to ride it out, breathe through the discomfort he was experiencing and stick to the agreed upon asset allocation.
 He did.